code-monad/spore-search/README.md

 # Spore Search
-A very tiny program shows how to index Spore and Cluster cells from chain using indexer.
+A very tiny example program shows how to index Spore and Cluster cells from chain using indexer.

+## Quick Start
+Just Run `cargo run`, it will run and listen at default port `8000`

 ## API